Please note that application deadline has passed. Deadline was 18 March 2020, 2 PM.

-The documents above must all be submitted as pdf files.
+The documents above must all be submitted as separate pdf files.

 You will be asked to select your field(s) of research from a pick list in the application system.
 The field categories and a description of each category can be found here.
 You can select up to three fields of research or optionally type in a new category.

-It is mandatory that you provide us with your ORCID (Open Researcher and Contributor ID) which assures that you have a unique ID in our application system and helps us to distinguish you from every other researcher in relation to look-ups in databases such as Web of Science.
+It is mandatory that you provide us with your ORCID (Open Researcher and Contributor ID) which ensures that you have a unique ID in our application system.
 You can obtain your ORCID here.
-Your ORCID must be typed in along with your contact information in the application system.
+Your ORCID must be entered along with your contact information in the application system.

 Gain inspiration from previously granted projects